 How to create thematic shading for a boundary map

-First add a map layer for your Excel data using the Add Data steps and then open your external shapefile (*.shp) in WGS84 format using the Add New Layer button.
+This tutorial shows how to do thematic shading for a Shape (SHP) map in Excel.
+To create a thematic map, we first add a map layer for your Excel data using the Add Data steps.
+Secondly we open your external shapefile (*.shp) in WGS84 format using the Add New Layer button.

 The map will show the imported layer on top.